 In a core type power transformer, one of the most common types of windings are continuous and disc for HV and helical for LV.

-VT-GT has multiple automated horizontal and vertical winding machines where:
+Virginia Transformer has multiple automated horizontal and vertical winding machines where:

 - The online computer keeps track of the number of turns in each disc section and also the total turns wound at a given time

 - It maintains the proper tension of the incoming conductor wires

 - It puts brakes on the lathe at the precise point of transposition